-Venezeula, US reach prisoner swap deal
+Venezuela, US reach prisoner swap deal as tensions ease

 Could Venezuela’s diaspora hold the key to its opposition primary race?

-“A statement from the White House talks about 10 US prisoners, six of them the US says were wrongfully detained by the Venezuelan regime.
-Another two were [former] members of US special forces that allegedly participated in a coup attempt back in 2019,” Al Jazeera’s Alessandro Rampietti reported from Bogota, Colombia.
+“I didn’t know if I would ever make it out,” he said.

+Under the prisoner swap announced earlier on Wednesday by the White House, US President Joe Biden granted clemency to Alex Saab, a Colombian businessman and Maduro ally who was being held in a Miami jail awaiting trial on a charge of money laundering.

-Saab, who was arrested on a US warrant for money laundering in 2020 – was released from custody and returned to Venezuela on Wednesday, the Venezuelan government said.
+Saab was also released from custody and returned to Venezuela on Wednesday, the Venezuelan government said.

+US prosecutors have accused Saab of siphoning off $350m from Venezuela via the US in a scheme that involved bribing Venezuelan government officials.
+He has denied the charge.

+“The government of the Bolivarian Republic of Venezuela celebrates with joy the liberation and return to his homeland of our diplomat Alex Saab, who until today was unjustly kidnapped in a U.S. jail,” the Venezuelan government said in a statement.

 “Alex Saab is a Colombian entrepreneur, a very close ally for Nicolas Maduro, a person who is seen here as a bag man for the Venezuelan regime,” Rampietti said.

-US prosecutors have accused Saab of siphoning off $350m from Venezuela via the United States in a scheme that involved bribing Venezuelan government officials.
-He has denied the charge.

-The White House said Venezeula had agreed to release at least 20 Venezuelan prisoners, including “political detainees”.
+The White House said Venezuela had also agreed to release at least 20 Venezuelan prisoners, including “political detainees”.

 The prisoner swap talks were facilitated by Qatar, the White House said.
 Qatar’s chief negotiator met Maduro last week.